 There is something terribly wrong going on in the American Christian pulpit today.

-Feel good talks centering on self-esteem have replaced hard hitting sermons on sin and its cure.
-Quotes from famous authors are routinely offered more than excerpts from the Bible.
-The evolution of human thought is touted while the notion of an unchanging God Who is Himself perfectly holy and requires holiness from those who would see Him (Hebrews 12:14) is rarely (if ever) heard.
-In larger churches the pastor looks like a CEO and in smaller ones the pastor looks more like a go-fer on a construction site than an ambassador for Christ.
+Feel-good talks centering on self-esteem have replaced hard-hitting sermons on sin and its cure.
+Quotes from famous historical figures are routinely offered more than excerpts from the Bible.
+The evolution of human thought is touted while the notion of an unchanging God who is Himself perfectly holy and requires holiness from those who would see Him (Hebrews 12:14) is rarely (if ever) heard.

 Do you see why our nation is in the state of moral decline it is in?
 Many preachers don’t want to preach biblically and many who do are constantly warned to steer clear of “hot button” issues that might offend some in the parish.
-Consequently, as you can see…in a general sense…very few pulpits are actually preaching the Word of God whether by choice or prohibition.
+Consequently, few pulpits are actually preaching the Word of God either by choice or prohibition.
 Would you like to see what kind of effect it’s having on the people behind the pulpits of America?
-Here are some statistics concerning our pastors: (check out barna.org and pastoralcareinc.com/statistics for more)
+Here are some statistics concerning our pastors:

 - 80% of pastors believe pastoral ministry has negatively affected their families.